The Procedural Semantics Gap in Structured CTI: A Measurement-Driven STIX Analysis for APT Emulation: Case Studies

+We applied our methodology to all \nTechniquesAnalysis{} Enterprise techniques to bound the potential for generic emulation.
+Of these, \nPlatformAgnosticTechniques{} are platform-agnostic (e.g., strategic preparation steps with no corresponding OS-level command) and thus cannot be instantiated as executable \caldera{} abilities on a concrete SUT.
+The remaining \nTranslatableTechniques{} techniques are mapped to single-step \caldera{} ability representations in our tooling.
+This corpus-wide mapping establishes representational coverage of how much of the technique space can be mapped to potential actions, not universal cross-platform execution fidelity.

-To ground our methodology, we selected one campaign that we instantiated in a single-host emulation environment (ShadowRay) and one campaign whose original intrusion spans multiple hosts (Soft Cell) to determine how much of their documented behavior can be operationalized from structured CTI and where analyst-supplied assumptions remain unavoidable.
-The goal was not to reproduce the historical intrusions, but to assess whether the technique-level behavioral structure encoded in \stix{} and \attack{} is sufficient to instantiate coherent multi-step executions in an emulation environment.
+To ground the methodology, we selected one campaign with a directly represented adversary in the Docker artifact (\emph{ShadowRay}) and one multi-host, intrusion-set-derived case study (\emph{Soft Cell}) to assess how much of their documented behavior can be operationalized from structured CTI and where analyst-supplied assumptions remain necessary.
+The aim is not to reproduce historical intrusions, but to evaluate whether the technique-level behavioral structure encoded in \stix{} and \attack{} is sufficient to instantiate coherent, multi-step enactment plans.

-ShadowRay is associated with exploiting perimeter systems and abusing credentials, and it contains sufficient technique-level detail to outline a behavioral chain.
-Soft Cell, a multi-year intrusion into telecommunications networks, combines web exploitation, web-shell persistence, Privilege Escalation, Credential Access, internal reconnaissance, Lateral Movement, and staged data Exfiltration.
-Despite differences in scope and tooling, both campaigns exhibit similar structural gaps.
+\emph{ShadowRay} involves perimeter exploitation and credential abuse, and the Docker artifact includes a matching adversary workflow, allowing direct observation of execution progress. \emph{Soft Cell}, a multi-year intrusion into telecommunications networks, is represented using GALLIUM intrusion-set material and highlights the additional assumptions needed to reconstruct multi-host procedures.
+The broader Docker audit complements these focal cases by showing that the same substrate can carry eight curated adversaries to explicit workflow completion, but only on a shared laboratory substrate, not via independent clean-room replay.
+Despite differences in scope and tooling, both focal cases expose the same structural limitation: CTI provides behavioral grounding, but typically not a runnable procedure.